helenmurugan/true-words-quiz/README.md

 [View the live site here](https://helenmurugan.github.io/true-words-quiz/index.html)

 This document describes the development process for True Words Quiz.
-IThis site is for educational purposes only, as my second portfolio project for a Diploma in Full Stack Software Development (E-Commerce Applications) with Code Institute, using frontend user-centric development with HTML, CSS and JavaScript.
+This site is for educational purposes only, as my second portfolio project for a Diploma in Full Stack Software Development (E-Commerce Applications) with Code Institute, using frontend user-centric development with HTML, CSS and JavaScript.

 ![Screen generator image showing True Words Quiz on different sized devices](/documentation/screen-generator.jpg)